Port Lavaca, Texas: Economy

 An important economic hub is the Port of Port Lavaca.
-The city is centrally located between several large manufacturing facilities including Alcoa, Formosa Plastics, and DuPont, where many Port Lavaca residents work.
+The city is centrally located between several large manufacturing facilitie,s including Alcoa, Formosa Plastics, and DuPont, where many Port Lavaca residents work.
 Fishing is an important part of the local economy, particularly shrimp and oysters.
-Tourism makes up a small portion of the Port Lavaca economy as well.
-"Winter Texans" from colder states and Canada stay in the city's many RV and camping parks between October and April.
+Tourism makes up a small portion of the Port Lavaca economy, as well.
+"Winter Texans" from colder states and Canada stay in the city's many recreational vehicle and camping parks between October and April.

 Parks and recreation

-Locally caught seafood can be found in some of the city's restaurants.

-In 2006, two new fishing piers with lighting for night fishermen were constructed in Port Lavaca and one at the 6 Mile Park.
-This pier is located at the eastern end of Main Street in the vicinity of the Nautical Landings Marina.
-The second pier, Lighthouse Pier, is located on Hwy 35 at Lavaca Bay.
+In 2006, two new fishing piers with lighting for night fishermen were constructed in the area.
+One Port Lavaca pier is located at the eastern end of Main Street in the vicinity of the Nautical Landings Marina.
+The second, Lighthouse Pier, is located on Hwy 35 at Lavaca Bay.
 The 6 Mile pier (and boat ramp) is located northwest on FM 1090 about 6 mi from the intersection of Hwy 35 and FM 1090 (Virginia Street).
 Common game fish caught in the area include redfish, speckled trout, flounder, and drum.

 Lighthouse Beach at the intersection of Hwy 35 and Lavaca Bay has covered picnic tables, swimming, and a birdwatching trail.

 Education

 Port Lavaca is served by the Calhoun County Independent School District.
-Port Lavaca is served by two Pre-Kindergarten through 5th grade and excellent special needs elementary programs: H.J.M Elementary School and Jackson/Roosevelt Elementary School.
+Port Lavaca is served by two prekindergarten through fifth grade and excellent special-needs elementary programs: H.J.M Elementary School and Jackson/Roosevelt Elementary School.
 All residents are zoned to Travis Middle School (grades 6 through 8) and Calhoun High School (9 through 12).
-Hope High School is another high school, mainly for students with troubled pasts or behavioural issues.
-Our Lady of the Gulf Catholic school, Pre-K through grade 8, has also served the county since 1996.
+Hope High School is another high school, mainly for students with troubled pasts or behavioral issues.
+Our Lady of the Gulf Catholic school, prekindergarten through grade 8, has also served the county since 1996.

 Victoria College has an extension campus at the former Harrison Elementary School campus.
 Most of the courses offered there are through distance learning and "ITV" television learning from the VC main campus.

 Infrastructure

 Healthcare

-Memorial Medical Center, which is located in the city of Port Lavaca is a small hospital that serves the city, and county as well.
+Memorial Medical Center, which is located in the city of Port Lavaca, is a small hospital that serves the city and county.